Large-Momentum Effective Theory: Renormalization and Matching for PDFs

+Other suggestions have also been made for a nonperturbative calculation of $\delta m$~\cite{Ji:2020brr}.
+For example, one can investigate the asymptotic large-$z$ behavior of the hadron matrix element or the single quark Green's function, of the vacuum expectation value of $O_{\Gamma}(z,a)$ in a fixed gauge.
+The $\delta m$ calculated from all these matrix elements will have the following dependence on the lattice spacing $a$,

+where $m_{-1}$(a) is the coefficient of the power divergence which is independent of the specific matrix element, while $m_0~\sim O(\Lambda_{\rm QCD})$ is finite and depends on the external state.
+The determination of $m_0$ can be rather nontrivial, and in practical calculations one could adopt a fine-tuning method, such as that for the Wilson-fermion mass, to find the critical value of $m_0$ at which the final result converges fastest in the large $P^z$ limit.

-After mass renormalization, there is still logarithmic UV divergences in $O_\Gamma(z,a)$.
-Without the linear divergence, one can use lattice perturbation theory to match the partially renormalized $O_\Gamma(z,a)$ to the $\MS$ scheme~\cite{Ishikawa:2016znu}, but the convergence still needs to be examined at higher orders.
-In~\cite{Green:2017xeu,Green:2020xco}, the remnant UV divergences were nonperturbatively renormalized with RI/MOM-like schemes.
-The matching still requires a perturbative calculation of $\delta m$ according to the corresponding renormalization condition, which is valid only in the small-$|z|$ region.
+After the Wilson-line mass subtraction, there are still logarithmic UV divergences in $O_\Gamma(z,a)$.
+One can use lattice perturbation theory to match $\delta m$-subtracted $O_\Gamma(z,a)$ to the $\MS$ scheme~\cite{Ishikawa:2016znu,Xiong:2017jtn,Constantinou:2017sej}, but the convergence still needs to be examined at higher orders.
+In~\cite{Green:2017xeu,Green:2020xco}, the logarithmic divergences were nonperturbatively renormalized with RI/MOM-like schemes.